testtalenddecideom/demo_project/README.md

 # demo_project
-A project for demonstration purposes
+A project for talend demonstration purposes